 We have an established a gender clinic to address the unique medical needs of our gender fluid and trans patients.

-In addition, our residency diversity and inclusion committee meets quarterly and we recently established two FM affinity groups, one for residents and faculty identifying as LGBTQ, and one for residents and faculty of color.
+In addition, our residency diversity and inclusion committee meets quarterly and we recently established two FM affinity groups, one for residents and faculty identifying as LGBTQ, and one for residents and faculty identifying as BIPOC.